-Yes, you can use water to make this recipe, but bear in mind it may be less flavourful.
+Yes, you can use water to make this recipe, but it may be less flavourful.

 Yes, the store-bought broth is fine, in fact, this is what I used for this recipe.
-My only recommendation would be to purchase a no-salt version so that you can better control the salt content.
+My only recommendation would be to purchase a no-salt version to better control the salt content.

 Leftover soup will keep for up to 4 days in the refrigerator.
 And remember to refrigerate leftovers promptly.

-You can freeze this soup but I don't recommend it.
+You can freeze this soup, but I don't recommend it.
 The potatoes will not hold up well and will become mushy once thawed.
-If you wanted to freeze this recipe, then I would omit the potatoes altogether.
+I would omit the potatoes if you wanted to freeze this recipe.

 Italian Lentil and Barley Soup with Vegetables